Configure Pre-Approval Webhooks

 A pre-approval webhook is an HTTPS callback that calls an external REST API endpoint as soon as a privacy request is received (or after user identity verification, if that is configured).

 The response(s) to the callback allow us to determine whether or not the privacy request is eligible to be automatically approved.
-If all webhooks respond with eligible, we can automatically approve the privacy request for execution, otherwise we leave the privacy request in a pending state, awaiting manual approval in Admin UI.
+If all webhooks respond with eligible, Fides automatically approves the privacy request for execution.
+If any webhook responds with not eligible, the request is flagged for manual review by an administrator in the Admin UI — it is not denied.

 Why use pre-approval webhooks?